My Travel Photography Gear In 2020

 External Hard Drives

-Sandisk Portable SSD: This is my “working drive”.
+Sandisk Portable SSD: This is go-to “working drive”.
 It’s a fast SSD drive that’s the size of a stack of credit cards that allows me to edit photos and videos much faster than other portable hard drives.
-I carry a 1TB version, but a 500GB one will do since most of my projects won’t be over 500GB.
-When I’m done, I transfer it over to my LaCie External Hard Drive that’s also USB-C.
+I carry two 2TB drives,

-LaCie USB-C External Hard Drive: I carry two 4TB versions of this drive to store my data and protect my data on the road.
-When I’m done with a project on my “working drive”, I transfer it over to this and back it up.
+LaCie USB-C External Hard Drive: I carry a 4TB versions of this drive to back up my data on the road.
+When I’m done with a project on my “working drive,” I transfer it over to this and back it up.
 I separate the drives when I travel, just in case.

 Extras